kamitu-sm/ictlife/ec2_instance/readme.md

 # AWS-Script
 A script to deploy EC2 Instances on AWS

-This script takes a two arguements, your profile (which defines the region to create the EC2 instance) and a file path for the file that contains your security group id and ssh key name that your instance will be using.
+This script takes a two arguements, your profile (which defines the region to create the EC2 instance) and a file path for the file that contains information about the instance(Instances) you wish to spin up.

 Step 1: